tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 with what was granted and the reason.
 The player will note the same in their log along with the session name, date and what was gained or lost.

-Players may transfer Dots of Backgrounds to each other, <u>or allow other Players to take multiple Dots of their Backgrounds,</u> with a 15 Success Downtime Task. <u>Also, when death-durable Backgrounds become unowned, a 15 success Downtime can acquire all the Dots of a single Background.
+Players may transfer Dots of Backgrounds to each other, or allow other Players to take multiple Dots of their Backgrounds, with a 15 Success Downtime Task.
+Also, when death-durable Backgrounds become unowned, a 15 success Downtime can acquire all the Dots of a single Background.
 If multiple Players are trying for the same Background, the Player who first reaches 15 successes gains the Dots.
-Artifacts are excepted from this rule as they are objects and can be given or stolen instantly.</u>You may not even begin this process until you have been playing your current Character for at least 90 days.
+Artifacts are excepted from this rule as they are objects and can be given or stolen instantly.You may not even begin this process until you have been playing your current Character for at least 90 days.